dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 In fact, there's a handful of dates that tell us

-# Chapter 11

-I had so many lectures around the country that was,

-it's like Garrett Morrison Saturday Night Live.

-The apocalypse was very, very good to me.

-- I mean, but that is pretty interesting.

-So technically it would be in the what, in the fifth now?

-- Yeah, technically we'd be in the fifth.

-Though, my argument was that actually, if you look

-through all the corpus of Maya mathematics

-and calendars, they never say anything like that.

-In fact, there's a handful of dates that tell us

 that the fourth creation does continue farther on.

 That that baktun place should have 20 baktuns in it.